-As part of our goal to identify variables or factors that contribute to wins, it was also a goal to determine of those variables, were there any that were highly correlated versus the others.
-As a result of deeper and more deliberate regression analysis it was determined that of the seven (7) variables, Three Points Made and Defensive Rebounds were ranked as highly influential for wins.
+The final regression model produced a significant overall F (p <.0001) with an r-squared value of 0.59.
+We consider this an acceptable model for predicting wins.

+As a result of our model, the Los Angeles Lakers average win / loss record was predicted at 37 wins and 45 losses for the past four years.
+As a frame of reference, the Los Angeles Lakers’ actual average win / loss record was 35 wins and 47 losses.
+Based on this test, we considered our multiple linear regression model acceptable.

 Data Visualization

-The ultimate goal of our research project was to create a visual tool that provided Laker coaches with the ability to predict the team’s chances at making it to the Western Conference playoffs.
-Tableau[reference] was selected as our online visualization tool in part because of the variety of data visualization displays available and because of the flexibility with connecting to our local database.
+To easily disseminate the final regression model to Lakers management, a visual tool was developed that provides users the ability to predict the team’s chances at making it to the Western Conference playoffs.
+Tableau was selected as our online visualization tool in part because of the variety of data visualization displays available and because of the flexibility with connecting to our local database.
+Tableau is the market leader in visual analytics and business intelligence and provides an easy to use and easy to publish interface.

 Tableau Connection

-Tableau is directly connected into the local NBA database and data from the masterstats table drives the visualization interfaces for the project.
+Tableau natively connects to MySQL via an ODBC driver.
+Our tableau dashboard is directly connected into a local NBA database in MySQL.
+Data from the statsmaster view drives the visualization interfaces for the project.
 As seen in Fig. 1.
 Tableau utilizes the wins prediction equation as a parameter that the bar graph uses to readjust the bar graph.
 Data input fields and slider tools give users the ability to adjust any of the influential variables which triggers recalculation of the predication equation to dynamically show the effect on the number of wins.

 Tableau Visualization Interfaces

 The first visualization incorporates the original seven (7) variables.
 Each variable is pre-populated based on last seasons standings and adjustments to any of the seven (7) variables dynamically changes the wins prediction graph to show how close or far away the team is from making it to the Western Conference playoffs.
 Upper and lower boundaries were constructed for each variable so that a user would not make invalid or unrealistic adjustments to a variable.
+However, minimal extrapolation was allowed for unique prediction situations where applicable.

-The second visualization is a much more specific and targeted prediction model, that utilizes the two (2) most influential variables for wins: three points made and defensive rebounds.
+The second visualization is a much more specific and targeted prediction model that utilizes the two (2) most influential variables for wins: three points made and defensive rebounds.
 Similar boundaries were placed on the variables to prevent invalid selections.
 A slider mechanism is provided to change the number of the variables.

 Added Business Value

-A statistics widget was integrated into both visualization interfaces that provides coaches access to real-time Laker: Team Roster, Team Leaders, Team Stats and Player Stats.
+A statistics widget from NBA.com was integrated into both visualization interfaces that provides coaches access to real-time data: Team Roster, Team Leaders, Team Stats and Player Stats.
 The granular statistical information, along with the predictive tools can assist coaching staff with predicting how small changes in a few or many areas can have a big effect on the Lakers chances at wins and making the Western Conference playoffs.

 Future Work

-In the future it would be reasonable to improve on the work already performed by utilizing automation to import real-time data so that our prediction model is kept up to date.
+In the future, it would be reasonable to improve on the work already performed by utilizing automation to import real-time data, so that our prediction model is kept up to date.
 Additionally, it would be beneficial to add in the ability to predict the effect of a player, whom a team is currently scouting or looking to trade, on a teams past season.

+A list of potential players could be developed based on the previously mentioned analysis, allowing Lakers management easy access to players with the biggest potential impact on wins.

 Conclusion